FAQ

 added to the repo.
 So after sudo apt install bioc-api-package

-the addional Bioconductor packages in jammy can proceed.
-For more details see
+of the addional Bioconductor packages in jammy can proceed.
+For more details

 Can I use it with other non-LTS Ubuntu releases?